palkan/logidze/README.md

 ### Sequel support

 All mentioned generators also optionally support Sequel.

+**NOTE:** ActiveRecord and ActiveSupport are required to be installed because that's where the generators come from.

 To use generators with Sequel, you should add `--sequel` flag to generators' invocations: